Investigation of the monopole magneto-chemical potential in spin ices using capacitive torque magnetometry: Methods

 Our calculations were performed for finite-size pyrochlore clusters (16 atoms per simple-cubic unit cell) with $N_{spins} = 16 \times 4^3 = 1024$ lattice sites, and with periodic boundary conditions.
-To deal with long-range magnetic dipolar interactions, the Ewald summation technique was employed to convert the real space sum in Eq.~\eqref{eq:Ham} into two rapidly convergent series, one in real space and the other in momentum space.
+For the nearest neighbor model, we set $J_1$=+5.40 K and $D=0$.
+To deal with long-range magnetic dipolar interactions, the Ewald summation technique was employed to convert the real space sum in the Hamiltonian into two rapidly convergent series, one in real space and the other in momentum space.
 This Hamiltonian was then simulated with the Metropolis Monte Carlo algorithm, using a combination of single spin flip and loop moves \cite{RogerGMelko} (which allows a ring of spins to flip at one time, while maintaining the ice rule constraint).
-The parameters were set to $J_1$ = -1.56~K, $D$ = 1.41~K and $g$=10 \cite{Bramwell2001SpinMaterials,Bramwell_2020}.
+For the s-DSI simulation (with long-range dipolar interaction $D$, red curve in Fig. \ref{Fig4:MC}(a)), the parameters were set to $J_1$ = -1.56~K, $D$ = 1.41~K and $g$=10 \cite{Bramwell2001SpinMaterials,Bramwell_2020}. $J_2$ was varied to investigate its effect on the angular extents of the (2:2)$_X$ phase.
+To produce the green curves in Fig. \ref{Fig4:MC}, $J_2$=0.35~K was used, additional simulations using different values for $J_2$ are presented in the Supplementary Figure 6.
 Demagnetization effects (assuming a spherical sample) were taken into account \cite{RogerGMelko} for the presented simulated torque curves.
-For the nearest neighbor model, we set $J_1$=+5.40 K and $D=0$.
-More details of our simulations can be found in the Supplemental Materials \cite{SM}.
+More details of our simulations can be found in the Supplementary Note 6.